jmporta/ZebraGait/README.md

 ## TODO

-- Allow the inputs through command line arguments
+- Allow the inputs through command line arguments.
 - Mean skeleton: if there is not a repeated x, no uniqueMean.
 - Add a check of the skeleton length.
 - Use h and w in the blob check instead of the area.

 ## Known bugs

++ None